DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 Depending on your immigration status, you may get a reduction in your fees to the rate paid by UK applicants (set at a maximum of £9,250).
 If you are eligible, this fee will be the same for all courses offered by accredited training providers.
 Please note – most non-UK candidates will not be eligible for this type of financial support.

-If you have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience, you can apply for a salaried teacher training course.
+You can apply for a salaried teacher training course.
 On this type of course, you will not pay a fee, and you can earn money while you train in a school.
 However, these courses are limited in number and very competitive.

 [Find teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).